Missing 12-year-old found safe at Raleigh restaurant :: WRAL.com

 Missing 12-year-old found safe at Raleigh restaurant

-Raleigh, N.C. — The Wake County Sheriff’s Office located a 12-year-old boy who went missing from his Raleigh home Monday afternoon just after 10:30 p.m.
+Raleigh, N.C. — The Wake County Sheriff’s Office found a 12-year-old boy Monday evening several hours after he went missing from his Raleigh home.

-Owen Wycoff was last seen at 905 Riverview Road at 2:30 p.m.
+Owen Wycoff disappeared from 905 Riverview Road at 2:30 p.m., and he was found about eight hours later, officials said.

 Wycoff's father said the boy was found at a Churches Chicken restaurant on New Bern Avenue.
 Workers recognized him from news reports and contacted authorities.